 Plastics and Endocrine Disrupting Chemicals (EDCs)

-CHEM Trust has over a decade of expertise of working on the environment and health impacts of Hormone (or Endocrine) Disrupting Chemicals (EDCs), several of which are used in the manufacture of plastic products.
-Many EDCs are well-known contaminants in the environment and are also found in human tissues.
+CHEM Trust has over 15 years of expertise of working on the environment and health impacts of Endocrine Disrupting Chemicals (EDCs), several of which are used in the manufacture of plastic products.
+Many EDCs are well-known contaminants in the environment and have also been found in people’s bodies.

 EDCs are chemicals that can interfere with the endocrine system – the body’s sensitive chemical messaging system.
-In humans, EDCs have been linked to infertility & reproductive problems, obesity & diabetes, heart disease, and hormone related cancers, such as breast cancer, prostate cancer and testicular cancer.
+In humans, exposure to EDCs has been linked to infertility & reproductive problems, obesity & diabetes, heart disease, and hormone related cancers, such as breast cancer, prostate cancer and testicular cancer.

 Bisphenols are a group of chemicals used in the manufacture of polycarbonate (a clear and rigid plastic) and epoxy resin (a plastic adhesive used for the lining inside food and drink cans).

 Most of the discussion about bisphenols has focussed on bisphenol A (BPA).
-Plastic products often made with BPA include: Babies’ feeding bottles (this use is now banned in Europe); bottles in water dispensers; plastic tableware; lenses for glasses; plastic sheeting for glazing and more.
+Plastic products often made with BPA include bottles in water dispensers; plastic tableware; lenses for glasses; plastic sheeting for glazing and more.

-Because of the EU’s restrictions on BPA in baby bottles and thermal paper, some companies are now replacing BPA with other bisphenols (BPS, BPF) that are equally worrying – see our report ‘Toxic Soup’ for details.
+The EU has restricted BPA in some products such as baby bottles and thermal paper for tickets and till receipts, and so some companies are now replacing BPA with other bisphenols (BPS, BPF) that are equally worrying – see our report ‘Toxic Soup’ for details.

-Phthalates are a group of chemicals, several of which are used as plasticisers to make the hard plastic PVC soft.
+Phthalates are a group of chemicals, several of which are used as plasticisers to soften the hard plastic PVC.
 Typical uses of such PVC include packaging, cables, flooring and roofing and more.

-Another process potentially exposing consumer to hazardous chemicals in plastics is the recycling of old plastics into new ones, where the old plastic may contain chemicals that are already restricted or banned.
-This is a particular issue for phthalates in PVC plastics, and flame retardants in plastic toys and black plastics made using recycled electronics – see our Chemicals and the Circular economy page for more details.
+Another process potentially exposing consumers to hazardous chemicals in plastics is the recycling of old plastics into new ones, where the old plastic may contain chemicals that are already restricted or banned.
+This is a particular issue for phthalates in PVC plastics, and flame retardants in plastic toys and black plastics made using recycled electronics.

 Chemicals in food contact materials

 Plastic food contact materials – such as pipes in food factories or packaging – are also a concern.
-As CHEM Trust has been highlighting, chemicals can be identified as being of very high concern in the main EU chemicals law REACH, yet their use in food contact applications is unaffected – see our Chemicals in Food Contact Materials page for more details.
+CHEM Trust has been highlighting that even when chemicals are identified as being of very high concern in the main EU chemicals law REACH, such as PFAS, their use in food contact applications is unaffected – see our Chemicals in Food Contact Materials page for more details.

 CHEM Trust’s collaboration on plastics